Aliases for PTPN7 Gene

 The protein encoded by this gene is a member of the protein tyrosine phosphatase (PTP) family.
 PTPs are known to be signaling molecules that regulate a variety of cellular processes including cell growth, differentiation, mitotic cycle, and oncogenic transformation.
 This gene is preferentially expressed in a variety of hematopoietic cells, and is an early response gene in lymphokine stimulated cells.
 The non-catalytic N-terminus of this PTP can interact with MAP kinases and suppress the MAP kinase activities.
 This PTP was shown to be involved in the regulation of T cell antigen receptor (TCR) signaling, which was thought to function through dephosphorylating the molecules related to MAP kinase pathway.
 Multiple alternatively spliced transcript variants have been found for this gene. [provided by RefSeq, Dec 2010]

 GeneCards Summary for PTPN7 Gene

-PTPN7 (Protein Tyrosine Phosphatase, Non-Receptor Type 7) is a Protein Coding gene.
-Among its related pathways are MAPK signaling pathway and PAK Pathway.
-GO annotations related to this gene include protein tyrosine phosphatase activity.
-An important paralog of this gene is PTPRO.
+PTPN7 (Protein Tyrosine Phosphatase Non-Receptor Type 7) is a Protein Coding gene.
+Diseases associated with PTPN7 include Rasopathy.
+Among its related pathways are Signal transduction_Erk Interactions- Inhibition of Erk and MAPK signaling pathway.
+Gene Ontology (GO) annotations related to this gene include phosphatase activity and protein tyrosine phosphatase activity.
+An important paralog of this gene is PTPRR.

 Protein phosphatase that acts preferentially on tyrosine-phosphorylated MAPK1.
 Plays a role in the regulation of T and B-lymphocyte development and signal transduction.